 Kia PV5 WKNDR Wins Silver Award at 2025 IDEA

-The Kia PV5 WKNDR Concept won a Silver Award in the Automotive & Transportation category at IDEA 2025, in recognition of its innovative and sustainable design.
+The PV5 WKNDR won a Silver Award in the Automotive and Transportation category at the IDEA 2025 awards, in recognition of its innovative and sustainable design.

 The concept is equipped with solar panels and hydro turbine wheels for battery recharging in remote locations, while sustainable interior materials such as Nike Grind flooring (made from recycled shoes) combine practicality with eco-conscious design.
 For the latest updates in the automotive world, visit Motory Car News section.